-Students write an essay which is presented to studfents and discussed in the seminar.
+Students write a term paper which is then presented and discussed in the seminar.
 The essay shows that students are capable of pursuing independently academic work in the field of insurance.

 The essay prepares for a master thesis in insurance.